Dhenu-google/dhenu-app/README.md

-This looks like a great introduction for your **README.md**!
-However, I noticed a small typo at the end: **"effectively tackling the given problem statement. being put in readme.md"**.

-Here’s a slightly refined version for better readability and professionalism:

----

 #                    **DHENU**

 **DHENU** is an AI-powered mobile app designed to **conserve Indian cow breeds** by assisting farmers, Gaushalas, and the public.
 It offers: